Oluwatoyin Asojo: Research

-Asojo is now at Hampton University in Hampton, VA where she is an associate professor of Chemistry and Biochemistry.
-Asojo was previously based at the Baylor College of Medicine, where her lab are dedicated to the production, purification and crystallization of proteins.
-She shares equipment with the Sabin Vaccine Institute.
-Since 2001 she has coordinated summer research projects for disadvantaged high school students through the American Chemical Society Project SEED.
+Asojo serves at Dartmouth College and was previously at Hampton University in Hampton, VA, where she was an associate professor of chemistry and biochemistry, and Baylor College of Medicine, where her lab was dedicated to the production, purification and crystallization of proteins.
+At Baylor College of Medicine, she worked with the Texas Children's Vaccine Center and the National School of Tropical Medicine.
+She coordinated summer research projects for disadvantaged high school students through the American Chemical Society Project SEED.
 She won the Carnegie African Diaspora Fellowship in 2016.
 Since 2014, Asojo has been an editor for Nature's Scientific Reports and an associate editor specializing in crystallography for BMC Structural Biology.